ak-1203/Kuiper-Belt-Escape-Using-RL/readme.md

 ---

 ## Action Space
-The agent has the following discrete set of actions :
+The agent has the following discrete set of actions:

 <!--- **0:** Don't move
 - **1:** Up